back search

 How Many Bananas Can You Eat Per Day?

 There is no set amount of bananas you should or should not eat during pregnancy.
-However, most health professionals recommend eating two to three bananas per day.
+However, most health professionals recommend eating one to two bananas per day.
 This amount will provide the nutrients needed without overloading the system.
 Pregnant women should also get enough other fruits and vegetables to meet their daily needs.

 Is It Safe to Drink Banana Shake In Pregnancy?